AI GovernanceDPDPA 2023Pan India

 Assign AI Governance Ownership

-Who owns the legal accountability for AI?
-Not technical ownership — legal accountability.
+Identify who owns the legal accountability for AI.
+Not technical ownership, legal accountability.
 This person must report to the board.

 03